 Is It Actually Called Black Panther 2?

 This is the second movie so expect everyone you know to call it Black Panther 2.
-However, the movie’s official title is rumored to be Black Panther: The Lost Kingdom.
-We’ll find out for sure, once they finally release the movie’s first poster.
+However, the movie’s official title was rumored to be Black Panther: The Lost Kingdom.

 Bringing In Beyonce